Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Simulation Study

 \subsection{Error Measures}

 We evaluate prediction performance on $n_{test}=100$ independent observations via \textit{relative mean squared prediction error}

 which is also used and motivated in \cite{SilinFan2022HDlinReg}.
-This measure scales the mean squared error by the error of a naive estimator $\hat \beta=0$, which can also achieve a small mean squared error in some high-dimensional settings, in the sense that it is close to zero for growing sample size and dimension.
-Therefore, this measure gives an interpretable performance measure relative to the naive estimator $\hat \beta=0$ and we want to achieve $\text{rMSPE}<1$ as small as possible.
+This measure gives an interpretable performance measure relative to the naive estimator $\hat \beta=0$, which has been shown to achieve a small mean squared error in some high-dimensional settings, and we want to achieve $\text{rMSPE}<1$ as small as possible.

-For the evaluation of variable selection, which is a hard task in this high-dimensional setting, we let $\mathcal{A}\subset [p]$ denote the index set of truly active variables of size $|\mathcal{A}|=a$.
-Then, precision, recall, and F1 score are defined as
+To evaluate how well the methods are able to rank the variables we employ the absolute value of the estimated coefficient vector to compute the partial area under the receiver operating characteristic curve (pAUC) \citep[similar to][]{Wang2019HDRinPracticeStudy}.
+In the computation of pAUC we limit the number of false positives to $n/2$, which also allows for a fairer comparison between sparse and dense methods than AUC.
+In all presentations, we rescale pAUC to the interval [0,1] for better comparison.

-High precision and high recall are both worth striving for, however, there are rarely methods that excel in both.
-The F1 score combines these two into one measure to evaluate a method's ability to identify true active variables.
-Furthermore, we also report the estimated number of active predictors for the different methods.
+Finally, we also evaluate the sparse methods and methods that perform screening in terms of variable selection using precision (proportion of truly active predictors among estimated active predictors) and recall (proportion of correctly identified active predictors among truly active predictors).